36th Iowa Infantry Regiment: Postscript

 The Union Army never controlled the territory of Southern Arkansas, but it occupied the capital and effectively took the state out of the war for all practical purposes and contained the threat to Missouri from Sterling Price in October 1864 and for the remainder of the war.

 Lieutenant Colonel Francis Drake, was promoted full Colonel on 8 May 1865 and shortly thereafter to Brigadier General.
 In a strange sequence of events, Colonel Charles W. Kittredge was court-martialed for habitual drunkenness and conduct unbecoming an officer in a 10-day trial at Little Rock in January 1865.
 Although acquitted by the court—which consisted of several of Kittredge's old friends—the decision was overturned by Major General J.J.
 Reynolds, who had relieved Steele in command of VII Corps in November 1864.
 Reynolds sent a recommendation to President Lincoln that Kittredge be cashiered from the service.
 The War Department notified Kittredge of his dismissal in March.
 Kittredge, however, fought the decision and after much effort, secured his commission and command of the regiment on 15 August 1865-just ten days before the 36th Iowa was mustered out at DeValls Bluff.
 But few officers of the regiment paid any attention to the decision or to Kittredge, and they continued to take orders from Drake and Brevet Major William Vermillion.
 Kittredge seized a technical victory but he never restored his reputation with the officers and men of the 36th Iowa.

-The regimental colors of the Thirt-sixth Iowa Infantry are on display in the rotunda of the Iowa State Capital in Des Moines.
+The regimental colors of the Thirty-sixth Iowa Infantry are on display in the rotunda of the Iowa State Capital in Des Moines.